 In this section, we first discuss the method in an abstract setting before proceeding to the particular case of the AVS-FE method and generalized-$\alpha$ methods.
 To this end, we define two Hilbert spaces $\mfU$ and $\mfV$, and introduce a well-posed weak formulation for a transient BVP, e.g., the convection-diffusion problem of Section~\ref{sec:model_and_notation}:

 where the bilinear form $\mfb$ contains all spatial and temporal terms.
-We then denote by $\mfL$ the time derivative operator, and modify the bilinear form to contain only spatial terms, i.e., $\mfb_h$.
-To seek approximations of~\eqref{eq:gen_weak} we consider FE polynomial subspaces of $\mfU$ and $\mfV$, i.e., $\mfU_h$ and $\mfV_h$ and introduce a semi-discrete formulation:
+We then denote by $\mfL$ the time derivative operator, and modify the bilinear form to contain only spatial terms and denote it by $\mfb_h$.
+To seek approximations of~\eqref{eq:gen_weak} we consider FE polynomial subspaces of $\mfU$ and $\mfV$, i.e., $\mfUh$ and $\mfVh$ and introduce the semi-discrete formulation: